 What is a Zero Trust Model?
 Trust Nothing, Verify Everything

 Zero Trust Network or Zero Trust Architecture is not a new technical concept per se.
 Originally proposed by John Kindervag, a principal analyst at Forrester at that time, the premises of this concept were simple:

 Later on, the model underwent several iterations and expanded into an array of technical implementations, plus secure network and infrastructure architectures.
 The baseline principles remained the same: organizations develop cybersecurity plans using the idea that all access requests (internal or external) are non-safe by default.
 Thus, every request originating from any source should be provided with the least privilege for access before it is authenticated, authorized, and reviewed.

 On the surface, such a level of “suspicion” may seem excessive.
 However, the latest cybersecurity statistics and events prove otherwise:

-- said their organization had experienced a minor or significant cybersecurity incident in the past 12 months.
+- 59% of EY survey respondents said their organization had experienced a minor or significant cybersecurity incident in the past 12 months.